Shikhar Pahariya: Personal life

 Pahariya has received media coverage for his family background and for his association with actress Janhvi Kapoor.
-He is an avid animal lover and is pet-parent to several dogs and horses.
-He maintains an active presence on Instagram, where he often comments on news, cultural events and social issues.
+He lives in Mumbai.

 Controversies

 In March 2025, Pahariya drew attention for publicly responding to a caste-based remark directed at him on social media, criticising the troll’s "small, backward mindset" and emphasising India's strength in diversity and inclusivity.

 In May 2025, Pahariya faced backlash on social media after posting in support of the Indian Armed Forces following Operation Sindoor.
 Some users criticised him as “heartless” for not addressing civilian concerns, while others trolled him for his remarks.
 Pahariya defended his stance by calling the Pahalgam attack a "hate-fueled massacre" and stressing the need for respect for armed forces and national solidarity.

 In July 2025, Pahariya commented on Maharashtra’s Marathi–Hindi language row surrounding the Three Language Policy, where he argued that cultural pride should "uplift, not divide," and that fear alone cannot sustain a language.
 He supported the Marathi asmita, but stressed that it should not come at the expense of others.
 The remarks sparked widespread media coverage and drew strong criticism from local Marathi outfits.